Philippines confronting Chinese diplomats over sea disputes | Headlines

 The Philippine coast guard caught the incident on video, which it made public, but Beijing countered that the Philippine vessel intruded into Chinese territorial waters and that its coast guard used a harmless laser gadget to monitor the vessel's movement.

-More than 200 such diplomatic protests have been lodged by the Philippines against China since last year, including at least 77 since Marcos took office in June, underlining how the longstanding conflicts have become a major irritant in relations with China.
+More than 200 such diplomatic protests have been lodged by the Philippines against China since last year, including at least 77 since Marcos took office in June, underlining how the longstanding conflicts have become a major irritant in relations with China early in his presidency.

+China and the Philippines first held talks focusing on the disputes in 2017, but no major resolution has been reached as both sides stuck to their territorial stance.

+The consultations, nevertheless, help both sides understand each other's position better “and make accidental crises a bit less likely,” said Washington-based analyst Greg Poling, who has studied the conflicts extensively.

+“It has to be done with clear eyes and no expectation that the fundamental issues will be solved in the short term through that format,” Poling told the AP.

-In early February, the Marcos administration announced it would allow rotating batches of American forces with their defense equipment to indefinitely station in four more Philippine military camps.
+“China is not interested in compromise and the positions of the two countries are not reconcilable.”
+In early February, the Marcos administration announced it would allow rotating batches of American forces to indefinitely station in four more Philippine military camps.

-Those are in addition to five local bases earlier designated under the 2014 Enhanced Defence Cooperation Agreement, or EDCA, between the longtime treaty allies.
+Those are in addition to five local bases earlier designated under the 2014 Enhanced Defense Cooperation Agreement, or EDCA, between the allies.

 The Chinese diplomats expressed their strong opposition to an expanded US military presence in the Philippines in closed-door talks on Thursday and warned of its future implications, the Philippine official told AP without elaborating.

-The Filipino diplomats responded to China's objections by saying the decision to allow an expanded American military presence was in their national interest and would boost Philippine capability to respond to natural disasters, the official said, suggesting the move was not aimed to target China.
+The Filipino diplomats responded to China's objections by saying an expanded American military presence serves their national interest and would boost Philippine capability to respond to natural disasters, the official said, suggesting the move was not aimed at targeting China.

-Marcos said American forces would be allowed to station in military areas on the western Philippine island province of Palawan, adding that the US military presence was aimed at boosting coastal defence.
+Marcos said American forces would also be allowed to station in military areas on the western Philippine island province of Palawan, adding that the US military presence would boost coastal defense.

 Palawan faces the South China Sea, a key passage for global trade that Beijing claims virtually in its entirety.

-The Philippine Constitution prohibits the permanent basing of foreign troops in the country and their involvement in local combat.
+The Philippine Constitution prohibits the permanent basing of foreign troops in the country.

 The EDCA, signed in 2014, would initially be effective for 10 years and would remain in force automatically unless terminated by either side with a one-year advance written notice.